ndless-nspire/Ndless/Ndless-SDK/emu_resources/_ReadMe.txt

 first drop several resources to this directory and let the OS image install itself to a NAND image.

+0) On Linux, install Wine first with your system's packet manager.

 1) Download the OS corresponding to your calculator model from http://tiplanet.org/forum/archives_list.php?id=OS+Nspire (v3.6)